mosuka/solr-exporter/README.md

-# solr_exporter
+# solr-exporter

 [Prometheus](https://prometheus.io) exporter for [Apache Solr](http://lucene.apache.org/solr/), written in Java.

-## Installing solr_exporter
+## Installing solr-exporter

-solr_exporter is available from the release page at [https://github.com/mosuka/solr_exporter/releases](https://github.com/mosuka/solr_exporter/releases).
+solr-exporter is available from the release page at [https://github.com/mosuka/solr-exporter/releases](https://github.com/mosuka/solr-exporter/releases).
-For all platform, download the `solr_exporter-<VERSION>.zip` file.
+For all platform, download the `solr-exporter-<VERSION>.zip` file.
-When getting started, all you need to do is extract the solr_exporter distribution archive to a directory of your choosing.
+When getting started, all you need to do is extract the solr-exporter distribution archive to a directory of your choosing.
-To keep things simple for now, extract the solr_exporter distribution archive to your local home directory, for instance on Linux, do:
+To keep things simple for now, extract the solr-exporter distribution archive to your local home directory, for instance on Linux, do:

 ```
 $ cd ~/